Seni, Nagqu

-Seni District (色尼区) is a district within the Nagqu of the Tibet Autonomous Region, China.
+Seni District (色尼区, until 2017 Nagqu County) is a district within the Nagqu of the Tibet Autonomous Region, China.

-Geography and climate
+Geography

 Located in the northern part of the Tibet Autonomous Region, Seni ranges in latitude from 30° 31' to 31° 55' N and in longitude from 91° 12' to 93° 02' E. Bordering counties within Nagqu are Lhari to the southeast, Biru to the east, Nyainrong to the northeast, Amdo to the northwest, and Baingoin to the west, while Lhasa City, the regional capital, is to the south.

+Climate

-With an elevation of around 4500 m, Nagqu has a harsh, alpine climate (Köppen EH), closely bordering on a subarctic climate (Dwc), with long, very cold and dry winters, and short, cool summers.
+With an elevation of around 4500 m, Seni historically had a harsh alpine climate (Köppen ETH), closely bordering on a subalpine climate (Dwc).
+However, according to averages from 1991 to 2020, Seni now has a subalpine climate (Köppen Dwc), because the hottest month, July, has an average temperature of just 10.0 C; there are already signs that trees can grow.

+Seni features long, frigid and dry winters, and short, cool summers.
 In winter, temperatures frequently drop below −20 °C at night and in summer typically rise to 16 °C during the day.
-The monthly 24-hour average daily temperature ranges from −11.7 °C in January to 9.5 °C in July, and the annual mean is only −0.65 °C. From June to September, a majority of the days receives some precipitation, and over 80% of the annual precipitation is delivered.
+The monthly 24-hour average daily temperature ranges from −11.3 °C in January to 10.0 °C in July, and the annual mean is −0.1 °C. From June to September, a majority of days receives some precipitation, and over 80 percent of the annual precipitation is delivered.

-According to the climate scale from 1991 to 2020, the climate type of Nagqu happens to be a subarctic climate (Köppen Dwc), because the hottest month, July, has an average temperature of just 10.0 C; there are already signs that trees can grow in Nagqu.